PlayStation 2 Architecture

 On the software side, there was the PlayStation 2 SDK which included [29]:

 On the hardware side, Sony provided studios with dedicated hardware to run and debug games in-house.
-The initial devkits were bare boards stacked together to replicate the un-released hardware of the PS2.
-Later kits (named Development Tool), had a more presentable appearance, enhanced I/O and combined workstation hardware (running RedHat 5.2) with PS2 hardware to build and deploy the game in the same case [20].
+The initial devkits were bare boards stacked together to replicate the unreleased hardware of the PS2.
+Later kits (named Development Tool), had a more presentable appearance, enhanced I/O and combined workstation hardware (running RedHat 5.2) with PS2 hardware to build and deploy the game in the same case [30].

 The combination of the Devkit, the official SDK and CodeWarrior (a famous IDE) was one of the most popular setups.